AIHelpsSoft/documentations/IntegrationWithAggregators.md

-# Integration with beauty/dental services aggregators (Tutorial)
+# Integration with Beauty/Dental Services Aggregators (Tutorial)

 There are some requests to AI Helps for integrating Beauty Pro/Denta Pro products with services aggregators.
 We made this tutorial to simplify the connecting process and collect all corresponding information in one place.

 If you have any questions, feel free to contact the group **[API AIHELPS](https://t.me/joinchat/EVNM_kgTp_iDmHv0Z-1npg)** in Telegram for more info.

-# Show Online module on your site
+# Show Online Module on Your Site

 The easiest way to allow the booking to Beauty Pro/Denta Pro from your site: just show our online module on your site page.